vladIsTrue/VSchedule/README.md

 per month (standard) has been exceeded.

 ## Requirements

--CMake 3.11 or better; 3.14+ highly recommended.
+-CMake 3.11 or better; 3.14+ highly recommended
 -A C++17 compatible compiler
 -Qt6 library
 -Git